SAP-samples/service-ticket-intelligence-postman-collection/README.md

 ## Download and Installation:

-Download these files directly from GitHub [as a Zip file,](https://github.com/SAP/service-ticket-intelligence-postman-collection-sample/archive/master.zip) or by using the git command line tool:
+Download these files directly from GitHub as a [ZIP file](https://github.com/SAP/service-ticket-intelligence-postman-collection-sample/archive/master.zip), or by using the git command line tool:

     git clone https://github.com/SAP/service-ticket-intelligence-postman-collection-sample

 ## Configuration

 For configuration instructions go to: https://help.sap.com/stint -> Development -> User Guide -> Set Up Postman Collection and Environment and Call the API from Postman sections.